What the world's most polluted beaches look like today

 Tarutao National Park, Thailand

 Ko Tarutao is an island off the coast of Thailand, part of Mu Ko Tarutao National Marine Park.
 While the island itself is a protected part of the park, its beaches still suffer from tidal trash deposits and pollution.
-To combat additional accumulation, Thailand's Department of Natural Park, Wildlife and Plant Conservation recently imposed a ban on all single-use plastics and Styrofoam on the island.
+To combat additional accumulation, Thailand's Department of Natural Park, Wildlife and Plant Conservation imposed a ban on all single-use plastics and Styrofoam on the island.

 Cape Town, South Africa